soolaugust/front-end-problems/en-US/webpack/README.md

 		* 2.2.2.
 [Config files](#Configfiles)
 		* 2.2.3. [ Q & A](#QA-1)
 	* 2.3. [ I want to serve all images linked in html into html.](#Iwanttoserveallimageslinkedinhtmlintohtml.)

-# webpack

-> *All codes are based on ES6+, if you are using ES5, please try to replace them, e.g. replace const with var*

-**webpack** is a static module bundler for modern Javascript applications.

 ##  1. <a name='Howtouse'></a>How to use